 I am a senior lecturer at The Ohio State University in Columbus, Ohio and a visiting lecturer at Ohio Wesleyan University in Delaware, Ohio.
-This autumn, I am teaching an introduction to ethics course and two sections of a professional ethics course, Engineering Ethics, and two sections of Introduction Logic at Ohio State as well as a section of Aesthetics at Ohio Wesleyan.
+This autumn, I am teaching two sections of a professional ethics course, Engineering Ethics, and two sections of Introduction Logic at Ohio State as well as a section of Aesthetics at Ohio Wesleyan.

 I earned my Ph.D. in 2019 at The Ohio State University, and I earned my B.A. in philosophy from Allegheny College in 2012.
 My research interests are in material object metaphysics, especially the problem of the many, material constitution, the metaphysics of human persons, and contemporary hylomorphism.